 Outstanding expenses come under the head of Current Liability in the Balance Sheet.

-Outstanding expenses are these expenses that have incurred in the current accounting period and these are due to be paid, however, their payment is not made.
+Outstanding expenses are these expenses that have been incurred in the current accounting period and these are due to be paid, however, their payment is not made.
 Such as this item is to be treated as an expense payable for the business.

-Examples of Outstanding Expenses are – Outstanding salary, outstanding rent, outstanding subscription, outstanding wages, etc. These outstanding expenses are recorded in the books of finance at the end of an accounting period to show the accurate figures of a business.
+Other examples of Outstanding Expenses are – Outstanding salary, outstanding rent, outstanding subscription, outstanding wages, etc. These outstanding expenses are recorded in the books of finance at the end of an accounting period to show the accurate figures of a business.

 The outstanding expense is a personal account expense that is to be treated as a liability for the business.
 This is shown on the liability side of a balance sheet.

 Outstanding Expenses - Debit or Credit?

 As mentioned earlier, this outstanding expense is a type of personal account with a credit balance and this is treated as a liability for the business.
 This is recorded on the liability side of the balance sheet of a business.